Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Either"

-Re-exports all named exports from the "effect/Either" module as "Either".
+Re-exports all named exports from the "effect/Either" module as `Either`.

 **Signature**